TheUncannyObserver/TheUncannyObserver/README.md

-I don't use GitHub anymore, so I've taken down all my repositories and moved them elsewhere.
+I don't use GitHub anymore, so this page will be mostly empty for the indefinite future.